MuhammadAwais-Automation/orvion-labs/docs/ARCHITECTURE.md

 ## 🚀 Current Mission
 We have successfully implemented a **Durable Background Runner** system using Inngest and Supabase, enabling reliable, asynchronous execution of large AI test suites with atomic credit management and real-time result streaming.

+**Recent Achievement (2025-12-28):** Completed a comprehensive **Lego Blocks Architecture Refactoring** of the Playground system, decomposing a 565-line monolithic component into focused, testable modules.

 ---

 ## 🛠 System Architecture